 Those populations in the Southland hill-country seem to be the most stable.
 These include the Blue Mountains, the Catlins forest and Rowallan/Longwoods forest (near Tuatapere).
 These forests did not experience the same heavy beech seeding, and so remain under less predation pressure from rats or stoats.

 DOC has established a Yellowhead/mohua Recovery Plan 2002-2012 (PDF, 427K).

 Its goal is to maintain and enhance mohua populations throughout their present range and beyond, by halting and reversing the degradation of the forest ecosystem.

 The mohua is still accessible to the public in South Island mainland forests and therefore, priority is being given to managing the birds within these forests, mainly through predator control.
 Such management will also assist other forest birds.

-The fortunes of a mohua population in the Eglinton Valley, Southland have been closely followed for the past 10 years by departmental scientists to monitor whether stoat control efforts have benefited the birds.
-Related research is also going on in the Dart Valley, Otago.
+The fortunes of a mohua population in the Eglinton Valley, Southland have been closely followed for the past 30 years by departmental scientists to monitor whether predator control efforts have benefited the birds.

 For a threatened species, mohua have a relatively high reproductive rate.
 Each year they can lay up to four eggs and once these have hatched and fledged the pair can raise another brood.
 Therefore, if the factors that have caused its decline can be eliminated or reduced significantly, the mohua has a good potential for recovery.
 Mohua have also bred in captivity at Orana Park in Christchurch.